 Our net tangible book value as of August 31, 2010 was approximately \$30.5 million, or \$0.25 per common share and \$0.51 per ADS as of that date.
 Net tangible book value represents the amount of our total consolidated tangible assets less the amount of our total consolidated liabilities and our Series A preferred convertible redeemable shares.
-Pro forma dilution is determined by subtracting net tangible book value per common share, after giving effect to the conversion of all outstanding Series A preferred shares into Class B common shares upon the completion of this offering, the accrual of a \$30.0 million cash dividend declared to our then existing shareholders and payable upon the completion of this offering and the additional proceeds we will receive from this offering, from the assumed initial public offering price per ADS, which is the midpoint of the estimated initial public offering expenses payable by us.
+Pro forma dilution is determined by subtracting net tangible book value per common share, after giving effect to the conversion of all outstanding Series A preferred shares into Class B common shares upon the completion of this offering, the accrual of a \$30.0 million cash dividend declared to our then existing shareholders and payable upon the completion of this offering and the additional proceeds we will receive from this offering at \$10.00 per ADS, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Without taking into account any other changes in net tangible book value after August 31, 2010, other than to give effect to (i) the conversion of all outstanding Series A preferred shares into Class B common shares upon the completion of this offering, (ii) our sale of the ADSs offered in this offering at the initial public offering price of \$9.00 per ADS after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us and (iii) the payment of a \$30.0 million cash dividend previously declared to our then existing shareholders and payable upon the closing of this offering, our pro forma net tangible book value as of August 31, 2010 would have been \$107.8 million, or \$0.72 per outstanding common share and \$1.45 per ADS.
-This represents an immediate increase in net tangible book value of \$0.65 per common share and \$1.29 per ADS to the existing shareholders and an immediate dilution in net tangible book value of \$3.78 per common share and \$7.55 per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after August 31, 2010, other than to give effect to (i) the conversion of all outstanding Series A preferred shares into Class B common shares upon the completion of this offering, (ii) our sale of the ADSs offered in this offering at the initial public offering price of \$10.00 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us and (iii) the payment of a \$30.0 million cash dividend previously declared to our then existing shareholders and payable upon the closing of this offering, our pro forma net tangible book value as of August 31, 2010 would have been \$120.4 million, or \$0.81 per outstanding common share and \$1.62 per ADS.
+This represents an immediate increase in net tangible book value of \$0.73 per common share and \$1.46 per ADS to the existing shareholders and an immediate dilution in net tangible book value of \$4.19 per common share and \$8.38 per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Common Share Per ADS Assumed initial public offering price \$ 4.50 \$ 9.00 Net tangible book value per share as of August 31, 2010 \$ 0.25 \$ 0.51 Pro forma net tangible book value per share after giving effect to the conversion of our Series A preferred shares and accrual of \$30.0 million cash dividend \$ 0.08 \$ 0.15 Pro forma net tangible book value per share after giving effect to the conversion of our Series A preferred shares and accrual of \$30.0 million cash dividend and this offering \$ 0.72 \$ 1.45 Amount of dilution in net tangible book value per share to new investors in the offering \$ 3.78 \$ 7.55 preferred shares and accrual of \$30.0 million cash dividend Pro forma net tangible book value per share after giving effect to the conversion of our Series A preferred shares and accrual of \$30.0 million cash dividend and this offering \$ \$ \$ 0.72 \$ 1.45
+rei Common Share Per ADS Initial public offering price \$ 5.00 \$ 10.00 Net tangible book value per share as of August 31, 2010 \$ 0.25 \$ 0.51 Pro forma net tangible book value per share after giving effect to the conversion of our Series A preferred shares and accrual of \$30.0 million cash dividend \$ 0.08 \$ 0.15 Pro forma net tangible book value per share after giving effect to the conversion of our Series A preferred shares and accrual of \$30.0 million cash dividend and this offering \$ 0.81 \$ 1.62 Amount of dilution in net tangible book value per share to new investors in the offering \$ 4.19 \$ 8.38